Multiwinner Approval Rules as Apportionment Methods: Introduction

 \section{Introduction}

-The study of preference aggregation mechanisms---in particular, voting rules---is an important part of multiagent systems research \citep[\eg][]{Coni10a}.
-Recent years have witnessed an increasing interest in \emph{multiwinner} elections.
-In this setting, there is a set of agents who entertain preferences over a set of alternatives.
+In a parliamentary election, the candidates are traditionally organized in political parties and the election determines how many parliamentary seats each party is allocated.
+Under so-called ``closed party lists'' systems of representation, a voter is allowed to give her vote to one and only one party.
+In a sense, this forces the voter to approve all candidates from one party and no candidate from any other party.
+Counting the ballots under a closed-list system amounts to deciding how many seats each party gets based on the ``size'' of each party in the electorate, and is therefore formally an \textit{apportionment} problem, identical for instance to the problem of allocating seats to the states of a union based on the population figures.

+Though widely used \citep{Farrell01}, closed-list systems have a number of drawbacks.
+For instance, it is a known feature of these systems that candidates tend to campaign \emph{within} their parties (for being placed on a good position on the party list), rather than campaigning for the citizens' votes.
+Closed-list systems thus favor party discipline, at the potential expense of alienating the political elites from the citizens \citep[\eg see][]{personalRepresentation, audrey2015electoral, ames1995ElectoralStrategies,chang2005ElectoralIncentives}.

+In an attempt to overcome these drawbacks, many countries use various forms of ``open-list'' systems, keeping the idea of party lists but giving some flexibility to the voters by allowing them to vote for specific candidates inside their chosen party list.
+In some (rare) cases, voters are given even more freedom.
+Under so-called ``panachage'' systems, sometimes used in Luxembourg and in France, voters can vote for candidates from different parties.
+Personalization is complete when a rule allows voters to vote directly for individual candidates, and the outcome of the election does not depend on how candidates are grouped into parties.
+Such is the case for some elections in Switzerland, were variants of multiwinner approval voting are used in several cantons \citep[see][]{laslier2016StrategicVoting}.
+In a recent book, \citet{RePi16a} extensively examine the trend towards greater personalization, which they see as ``one of the key shifts in contemporary politics.''

+This paper will take as object such fully open voting systems.
+In the literature they are called ``multiwinner'' rules because they elect a fixed number of candidates, for instance a whole parliament.
+In a multiwinner election, we are given a set of voters who entertain preferences over a set of alternatives.
 Based on these preferences, the goal is to select a \emph{committee}, \ie a (fixed-size) subset of the alternatives.
-Preferences are usually specified either as rankings, i.e., complete linear orders over the set of all alternatives \citep[\eg][]{EFSS14a}, or as approval votes, i.e., yes/no assessments of all the alternatives \citep[\eg][]{KBS06a}.
-We are particularly interested in the latter variant, in which each agent can be thought of as specifying a subset of alternatives that are ``acceptable'' for that agent.
+Preferences are usually specified either as rankings, i.e., linear orders over the set of all alternatives \citep[\eg][]{BramsFishburn02a,elk-fal-sko-sli:c:multiwinner-rules}, or as approval votes, i.e., yes/no assessments of the alternatives \citep[\eg][]{KBS06a}.
+We are particularly interested in the latter variant, where each voter can be thought of as specifying a subset of alternatives that she finds ``acceptable''.